projectara/greybus-spec/source/special.rst

     =======  ===========  ======  ==========  ===========
 ..

-The status of the response shall not be used to determine the value of V_SYS after the response is received.
+The :ref:`greybus-protocol-error-codes` in the Operation Response message header shall not be used to determine the value of V_SYS sub-state after the response is received.
 It shall only be used to indicate the result of the Greybus communication.
-If a Greybus SVC Interface V_SYS Enable Response has status different than GB_OP_SUCCESS, a Greybus communication error has occurred; the V_SYS sub-state identified in the request shall not have changed as a result of processing the request.
-If the Greybus SVC Interface V_SYS Enable Response has status GB_OP_SUCCESS, it shall indicate that no Greybus communication error was detected.
+If the Greybus SVC Interface V_SYS Enable Response message header has the :ref:`greybus-protocol-error-codes` value different than GB_OP_SUCCESS, a Greybus communication error has occurred; the V_SYS sub-state identified in the Operation Request shall not have changed as a result of processing the Request.
+If the Greybus SVC Interface V_SYS Enable Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, it shall indicate that no Greybus communication error was detected.

-However, a response status equal to GB_OP_SUCCESS alone does not imply the intended V_SYS is now V_SYS_ON.
-When the response status is GB_OP_SUCCESS, the value of V_SYS may be determined given the result_code field in the response, as described in Table :num:`table-svc-interface-vsys-result-code`.
-In particular, V_SYS is V_SYS_ON if the response status is GB_OP_SUCCESS and result_code is V_SYS_OK.
-V_SYS shall not have changed value as a result of processing the request in any other combination of these two fields.
+However, a :ref:`greybus-protocol-error-codes` in the Response message header equal to GB_OP_SUCCESS alone does not imply the intended V_SYS is now V_SYS_ON.
+When the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, the value of V_SYS may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-vsys-result-code`.
+In particular, V_SYS is V_SYS_ON if the Response message header has :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the result_code in the Operation Response payload is V_SYS_OK.
+V_SYS shall not have changed value as a result of processing the Request in any other combination of these two fields.

 .. figtable::
     :nofig: